Jennifer A. Camacho, Esq.

 Esther M. Kepplinger (Chair)

 Ms. Kepplinger is currently the chief patent counselor at Wilson, Sonsini, Goodrich & Rosati.
 Her responsibilities include serving as the firm's liaison to the USPTO.
 She served for five years as the deputy commissioner for patent operations at the USPTO.
 During her tenure at the USPTO, she assisted in the development of policy for the patent examining corps, played an active role in Trilateral meetings and projects, and she led several international negotiations working with other patent offices and the World Intellectual Property Organization to draft agreements, rules, and standards.
 She has 42 years of experience in intellectual property protection, spending 32 years at the USPTO.
-She received her bachelor's degree in biology from the University of Pennsylvania.
+She received her bachelor's degree in biology from the Indiana University of Pennsylvania.
 Ms. Kepplinger is currently serving her second term as a PPAC member.